 A: All whey is a complete protein and contains high levels of branched chain amino acids.
 We can provide complete lab data on our amino acid profile upon request.
 Please email us at: firstname.lastname@example.org for more information.

 Q: What is the difference between rBGH-free and Organic?

-A: All organic products are hormone free but not all hormone free products are organic.
+A: All organic products are artificial hormone free but not all artificial hormone free products are organic.
 What this means is our rBGH-free line is guaranteed to be free of the bovine growth hormone (or is rBGH-free).
 Organic products by definition are hormone free and follow a regimented set of guidelines overseen by certifying agencies like MOSA (our certifying agency).